cybozu-go/etcdpasswd/cmd/etcdpasswd/USAGE.md

 `user add` returns an error if, but not only if:
 - `NAME` is used by another managed user.
 - `NAME` is not a valid user name.
-- at least one of the specified group names is not a valid group name.
+- At least one of the specified group names is not a valid group name.
-- primary group name is not given either by the command line or the configuration.
+- Primary group name is not given either by the command line or the configuration.
 - `start-uid` has not been set.

 `user add` does NOT return an error in the following cases, but `ep-agent` will fail to reflect the change:
 - UID is used by an unmanaged user.
-- at least one of the specified groups does not exist on the system.
+- At least one of the specified groups does not exist on the system.

 It is NOT an error for `user add` or `ep-agent` that `NAME` is used by an unmanaged user.
 `ep-agent` first removes the unmanaged user and then creates a new managed user on each system.